 Generally speaking, a framework is defined as a real or conceptual structure created to provide support or guidance to an entity that could expand in future.
 In simple terms, a test automation framework can be defined as a set of processes, standards, and interactions between the components in which scripts are designed and executed.
 Of course, it is very important for organizations to clearly identify the merits and demerits of a Test Automation framework before choosing one.

 go here Fluent Automation Testing Framework – Prerequisites

 - Software testers need to have basic software testing knowledge.

 - Basic understanding of C# programming.

-where to buy cialis in melbourne Fluent Automation Testing Framework Features
+where can i buy Finax in ireland Fluent Automation Testing Framework Features

 - The Fluent API is very easy to learn and implement.

 - Tests can be run on multiple browsers.

 - Lastly, it has a very nice method chaining.